jstormes/phpslickgrid/README.md

 # Welcome to PHPSlickGrid

-## PHPSlickGrid provides server side support for using SlickGrid as a full screen grid component in PHP/Zend Framework 1.12
+## PHPSlickGrid provides server side support for using SlickGrid in PHP/Zend Framework 1.12

 Find the outstanding SlickGrid component at [SlickGrid](https://github.com/mleibman/SlickGrid).